2025 LigaPro Serie A: Final stages

 For the final stages, the teams were split into three groups according to their placement in the first stage.
-The top six teams in the first stage will play the first hexagonal, in which the championship as well as most of the international berths will be awarded, whilst the next six teams will play the second hexagonal for the last Copa Sudamericana berth.
-The bottom four teams will play the relegation group, where the two worst placed teams will be relegated at the end of the season.
+The top six teams in the first stage played the first hexagonal, in which the championship as well as most of the international berths were awarded, whilst the next six teams played the second hexagonal for the last Copa Sudamericana berth.
+The bottom four teams played the relegation group, where the two worst placed teams were relegated at the end of the season.
 Teams carried over their first stage records to the final stages.

+On 18 December 2025, LigaPro were notified of El Nacional's administrative relegation per ruling by the Ecuadorian Football Federation and announced that their last match against Delfín would not be played.